-Mainstream media sends a clear message that what matters most about girls and women is their sexual appeal.
-In this first lesson, we explore media’s story of the “perfect girl” (how she looks and acts), including stereotypes about race.
+Mainstream media sends a clear message that what matters most about girls and women is how conventionally attractive they are.
+In this first mission, we explore media’s story of media’s “perfect girl” – an impossibly flawless character – that girls are constantly comparing themselves to.

-Now that participants reject the idea that self-worth comes from the media’s “perfect girl” standard, they engage in activities that allow them to discover their true self-worth.
-This framework not only reinforces healthy ways to measure their value, but equips them to think critically about media.
+Now that participants reject the idea that self-worth comes from the media’s “perfect girl” standard, they engage in activities that allow them to discover their true self-worth while also thinking critically about media messages.

-Many girls say they don’t pay attention to ads, yet we are all flooded with ads on Instagram, billboards, YouTube, etc. Participants learn to deconstruct ads and understand how advertisers feed on girls’ insecurities to sell products.
-Participants also explore current empowering ads for girls and women.
+Girls are flooded with thousands of ads a day on everything from magazine covers to Instagram and Snapchat ads.
+In this mission, participants learn to deconstruct ads by understanding how advertisers feed on girls’ insecurities to sell products.
+Participants also explore current empowering ads for girls and young women.

-MEDIAGIRLS Mission 6: Speak Up Using PSAs and Social Media
+Mission 6: Speak Up Using the #REALMEDIAGIRL Social Media Campaign

 After identifying the often-harmful unwritten “rules” of social media, participants learn about the #REALMEDIAGIRL social media campaign to make social media a more positive place for all girls and young women.
 Participants then take action to make over their social media with the #REALMEDIAGIRL campaign.